trustbloc/fabric-mod/docs/source/orderer_deploy.md

 ## Configure your node

-The configuration of the orderer is handled through a `yaml` filed called `orderer.yaml`.
+The configuration of the orderer is handled through a `yaml` file called `orderer.yaml`.
 The `FABRIC_CFG_PATH` environment variable is used to point to an `orderer.yaml` file you've configured, which will extract a series of files and certificates on your file system.